DGFSproj/DGFS-BE-Solver/README.md

   *Quantification of thermally-driven flows in microsystems using Boltzmann equation in deterministic and stochastic context.* Physics of Fluids 31(8): 082002. https://doi.org/10.1063/1.5108665

 ### License:
-*frfs* is released as GNU GPLv2 open-source software.
-The intention is to keep everything transparent, and adopt the practice in early part of research career.
+*DGFS* is released as GNU GPLv2 open-source software.
 This code has been derived from "PyFR".
 Please see licenses folder for restrictions.

-### Confessions:
-I admit that the codebase can be made more compact!